hoplon/hoplon/doc/Getting-Started.md

 ### Library And Package Management

-Hoplon projects can depend on maven artifacts, specified in the `:dependencies` key of the project _boot.clj_ file.
+Hoplon projects can depend on maven artifacts, specified in the `:dependencies` key of the project _boot.edn_ file.
 These jar files may contain any of the
 following:

 * Clojure namespaces (ClojureScript macros are written in Clojure).